 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 700D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon 700D and the Panasonic TZ200?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.